 We came across a few members of staff on our travels, some quite a few times.
 They were all keen to chat and very friendly to us.
 They all made an effort to talk to Jamie which was nice.

 We were all suitably impressed with the interior of the castle and the walk around was just the right length of time for us.
 As we had spotted some canons from inside the castle Jamie was keen to go and look.
 So that is where we headed after leaving the inside of the castle.

 You can pay to look round the gardens without paying to see the castle.
 I honestly can’t remember the last time that I looked around such beautiful gardens.
 You can’t help but fall in love with them and my quantity of photos that I took proved that.
 I’m sure the huge quantity of spring flowers and blossoms helped but I am also sure that the gardens are good to walk around at any time of year.
 The roses and rhododendrons were yet to bloom.
-There’s lots to see and explore.
+There are lots to see and explore.
 I recommend a good pair of sturdy shoes.
 The walk is very hilly and the paths vary in design and quality.

 We started in the statue garden which had some very handsome statues and a pond.
 There is a really good view of the gardens as you are walking down here.

 There is a really sweet pet cemetery in this part of the gardens.

 The Japanese woodland area was mostly not yet in bloom but we all had a welcome rest on the bench overlooking the lake.